TERREMEMBER/znbase/docs/content/stable/tools/sql-workbench.md

 showAsideToc: true
 ---

-[SQL Workbench/J](https://www.sql-workbench.eu/index.html) is a free, DBMS-independent, cross-platform SQL query tool that also works with YugabyteDB.
+[SQL Workbench/J](https://www.sql-workbench.eu/index.html) is a free, DBMS-independent, cross-platform SQL query tool that also works with ZNbaseDB.
 SQL Workbench/J is written in Java and should run on any operating system that provides a Java Runtime Environment (JRE).

 SQL Workbench/J has the following main focus: